 Because we have limited financial and management resources, we focus on development programs and drug candidates that we identify for specific indications.
-As such, we are currently primarily focused on the development of ATI-450 as a potential treatment for rheumatoid arthritis and an additional immuno-inflammatory indication.
+As such, we are currently primarily focused on the development of ATI-450 as a potential treatment for moderate to severe rheumatoid arthritis and potentially other immuno-inflammatory diseases and ATI-1777 as a potential treatment for moderate to severe atopic dermatitis.
 As a result, we may forego or delay pursuit of opportunities with other drug candidates or for other indications that later prove to have greater commercial potential.
 Our resource allocation decisions may cause us to fail to capitalize on viable commercial drugs or profitable market opportunities.
 Our spending on current and future development programs and drug candidates for specific indications may not yield any commercially viable drugs.
-If we do not accurately evaluate the commercial potential or target market for a particular drug candidate, we may relinquish valuable rights to that drug candidate through partnerships, licensing or other royalty arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such drug candidate.
+If we do not accurately evaluate the commercial potential or target market for a particular drug candidate, we may relinquish valuable rights to that drug candidate through partnerships, licensing or other arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such drug candidate.

-For any of our drug candidates that receive marketing approval, our third-party partners may fail to achieve the degree of market acceptance by physicians, patients, third-party payors and others in the medical community necessary for commercial success.
+For any of our drug candidates that receive marketing approval, our potential third-party partners may fail to achieve the degree of market acceptance by physicians, patients, third-party payors and others in the medical community necessary for commercial success.

-For any of our drug candidates that receive marketing approval, our third-party partners may fail to gain sufficient market acceptance by physicians, patients, third-party payors and others in the medical community.
-If our third-party partners fail to obtain an adequate level of acceptance for our drug candidates, we may not earn significant revenue and we may not become profitable.
+For any of our drug candidates that receive marketing approval, our potential third-party partners may fail to gain sufficient market acceptance by physicians, patients, third-party payors and others in the medical community.
+If such third-party partners fail to obtain an adequate level of acceptance for our drug candidates, we may not earn significant revenue and we may not become profitable.
 The degree of market acceptance of any drug candidate, if approved, will depend on a number of factors, including:

-- the efficacy, safety and potential advantages compared to alternative treatments; - · our third-party partners' ability to offer the products for sale at competitive prices; - the convenience and ease of administration compared to alternative treatments; - · the willingness of the target patient population to try new treatments and of physicians to prescribe these treatments; - · the ability of our potential third-party partners to retain a sales force; - the strength of our potential third-party partners' marketing and distribution support; - the availability of third-party payor coverage and adequate reimbursement or the willingness of patients to pay for these products; - · the prevalence and severity of any side effects; and - · any restrictions on the use of our products together with other medications.
+- the efficacy, safety and potential advantages compared to alternative treatments; - our potential third-party partners' ability to offer the products for sale at competitive prices; - the convenience and ease of administration compared to alternative treatments; - the willingness of the target patient population to try new treatments and of physicians to prescribe these treatments; - the ability of our potential third-party partners to retain a sales force; - the strength of our potential third-party partners' marketing and distribution support; - the availability of third-party payor coverage and adequate reimbursement or the willingness of patients to pay for these products; - the prevalence and severity of any side effects; and - any restrictions on the use of our products together with other medications.